section77/eggbot77/electronics/assembly/README.en.md

 ### Prepare capacitors

 Important: Ensure correct alignment.
-The long leg on the capacitor must point to the + symbol on the circuit board, the white line with "-" on the capacitor points to the edge.
+The long leg on the capacitor must point to the + symbol on the circuit board, the white line with "-" on the capacitor points to the edge of the PCB.

 ![](13_C1_C2_prepare_capacitors.jpg)
 ![](14_C1_C2_solder_capacitors.jpg)

 ### Prepare pins and sockets for U1

-Cut off 4 pins and 4 bushes from the large strips using the side cutters as shown above.
+Cut off 4 pins and 4 sockets from the large strips using the side cutters as shown above.

 ![](15_U1_prepared_sockets.jpg)